Unique attractions in Ithaca, NY

 Purity Ice Cream Shop

-Purity Ice Cream, situated in the northwestern section of town, has been making delicious treats since 1936 and is credited with inventing the ice cream sundae.
+Purity Ice Cream, in the northwestern section of town, has been making delicious gelato since 1936 and is credited with inventing the ice cream sundae.
 Despite the occasional wait, the ambiance is that of a typical ice cream store, and the experience is enjoyable.
-Nonetheless, their great range of tastes and sweets will satisfy anybody who enjoys dessert with a historical touch.
+Its great range of flavors and sweets will satisfy anybody who enjoys dessert with a historical touch.

 Ithaca Commons

 Stroll around downtown Ithaca on The Commons, a four-block pedestrian area that serves as the city's vibrant social hub.
 It is packed with shops, oddball businesses, and every kind of food conceivable.
-The Commons is perfect for socializing with friends, window shopping, or unwinding with food and drinks.
-In addition to the various buskers observed around the Commons, there is a performance space where exciting concerts, shows, and other events are often held.
+The Commons is perfect for socializing, window shopping, or unwinding over food and drinks.
+In addition to the various buskers around the Commons, there is a performance space that often holds exciting concerts, shows, and other events.

 This list is a good starting point for things to do in Ithaca, so make time to visit these attractions while studying abroad in New York.